-In this study, we examine how academic performance and the duration required to secure a faculty position and promotion to full professor changed over time, and their links to PhD prestige, PhD origin, and gender.
-Specifically, we test the following.
-First, have publication expectations and time to getting a faculty position or promotion risen over time?
-Second, is time to getting a faculty position and promotion determined by PhD prestige and origin, academic performance, and/or gender?
-Third, do new PI and promoted full professors vary in academic performance before and after getting a job and promotion?
+In this study, we examine how academic performance as well as the duration required to secure a faculty position and promotion to full professor changed over time, and their links to PhD prestige, PhD origin, and gender.
+Specifically, we test the following questions: (1) Have publication expectations and time to getting a faculty position or promotion risen over time?
+(2) Is the time to getting a faculty position and promotion determined by PhD prestige and origin, academic performance, and gender?
+(3) Do new PI and promoted full professors vary in academic performance before and after getting a job and promotion?
 To address these questions, we study the trend between 1987 and 2021 on 140 faculty members in the field of biological sciences in Taiwan.
-With this study we aim to provide empirical evidence to illustrate temporal variations in how much researchers have to publish to secure a faculty position and promotion, the role of PhD prestige and origin, and how these factors contribute to future academic performance.
+With this study we aim to provide empirical evidence to illustrate temporal variations in how much researchers have to publish to secure a faculty position and promotion, the role of PhD prestige and origin as well as gender in determining the success of academic employment, and how these factors contribute to their future academic performance.

 Materials and Methods: